Watherum/RoA2-Stream-Tool/README.md

 - Full GUI accessible from any device on the local network (phone, tablet, second PC)
 - **Open Remote Editor** button in settings launches the remote GUI in your default browser instantly
 - start.gg fetch is proxied securely through the host machine — the API token never leaves the Electron app
-- Operators on the remote GUI can enter a tournament slug and fetch data without ever seeing the token

 ### Other quality-of-life additions
 - **Match info to clipboard** — copies a formatted match string for YouTube/Twitch titles